Protesters break into grounds of Libya's parliament

 ROCKETS

-In Bani Walid itself, 140 km (86 miles) south of Tripoli, militia leader Abdelkarim Ghomaid said fighting was in full swing.
+Bani Walid militia leader Abdelkarim Ghomaid said the attacks were continuing in the town, 140 km south of Tripoli.

 "The shelling is coming from all sides," he said by phone.